Mitigating Concentration Risk in Large Portfolios

 Core Strategies to Mitigate Concentration Risk

-Use protective puts or collars to limit downside risk on large single-stock positions while retaining some upside potential.
+- Hedge with options: Consider protective puts or collars to reduce downside risk on large single-stock holdings while retaining upside potential.

 Actionable Tips for Investors

-- Run Regular Stress Tests: Use tools like Morningstar’s Portfolio X-Ray to identify hidden concentration risks.
+- Stress test your portfolio: Use tools like Morningstar Portfolio X-Ray to spot hidden concentration risk.

-- Tax-Aware Diversification: Work closely with your advisor to create a strategy that considers both your investment goals and potential tax implications.
-For specific tax-related questions or timing, we always recommend consulting with a qualified CPA.
+- Think about taxes: Work with your advisor on a diversification strategy that considers both your goals and tax impact.
+For specific tax timing and questions, consult a qualified CPA.